 Creative Practice 02

 You'll learn the legal and procedural characteristics of practising as an architect in the UK.
 Weekly lectures and workshops will be supplemented with independent study and weekly submissions.

-You'll undertake a period of self-directed research on a subject that is related to the historical, theoretical and critical concerns of architecture.
-The subject matter will be informed by the specific interests that you have developed on the course to date and will be supported by the particular expertise of staff within the School of Architecture through its Research Groups.
+You’ll undertake a period of self-directed research on a subject related to the historical, theoretical and critical concerns of architecture.
+The subject matter will be informed by the specific interests you have developed and will be supported by the particular expertise of staff within the School of Architecture through its Research Groups.

 This course offers the opportunity to study abroad for part of your second year.
 To find out more about studying abroad as part of your course please see the Study Abroad section:

 The course fees per year for 2020 entry are:

 - UK and EU students - £9,250

 - International students - £15,600 (full early payment fee)